Diffusing Anger or Feeding the FlamesBy Dr. Margaret Paul

 The problem is that they feed the flames with ANY response once one of them is angry.

-Therefore, ANYTHING you say to an angry person feeds the flames of anger and escalates the conflict.
+Therefore, anything you say to an angry person feeds the flames of anger and escalates the conflict.
 The angry person may use whatever you say against you.
 Then your own anger escalates as you defend against the attack and attempt to gain control over the other person's behavior, feelings or views.

 Now you are both pointlessly trying to control each other, bringing out the heavy artillery as you defend your position.

-Most people, when yelled at, attacked, accused, or blamed, get triggered into defending and explaining - hoping to change the angry person's mind.
+Most people, when yelled at, attacked, accused, or blamed, get triggered into defending and explaining - hoping to change the angry person's mind and behavior.
 It is as if the angry person has thrown out a hook and you bite.
 If it is someone who knows you well, like your partner, he or she knows exactly what to say to you that hooks you into engaging in the conflict.

 Yet engaging is exactly what feeds the flames.
 To diffuse the anger, you need to disengage.
 Disengaging means that you COMPLETELY unhook yourself from the conflict.